TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 Following section describes the firmware implementation of BISS-C receiver on PRU-ICSS.
 Deterministic behavior of the 32 bit RISC core running upto 333MHz provides resolution on sampling external signals and generating external signals.
-It makes uses of EnDat hardware interface support in PRU for data transmission.
+It makes uses of 3 channel peripheral interface support in PRU for data transmission.

 There are three different variations of PRU-ICSS firmware.
 1. Single Channel